 Topgolf.
-The Topgolf business operates primarily in the consumer entertainment industry, which remains highly competitive.
+Our Topgolf business operates primarily in the consumer entertainment industry, which remains highly competitive.
 Consumers today have a wide variety of options when deciding how to spend their leisure time and discretionary entertainment dollars.
-Topgolf's venues compete for consumers' time and discretionary entertainment dollars against a broad range of other out-of-home entertainment options, as well as increasingly sophisticated forms of homebased entertainment.
+Our venues compete for consumers' time and discretionary entertainment dollars against a broad range of other out-of-home entertainment options, as well as increasingly sophisticated forms of homebased entertainment.
 Other out-of-home entertainment options against which we compete include other dining and entertainment venues, sports activity centers, traditional driving ranges and other establishments offering simulated golf or multi-sport experiences (including Toptracer Range and Swing Suite licensees), arcades and entertainment centers, movie theaters, sporting events, bowling alleys, nightclubs, casinos, bars and restaurants.
 In many cases, these businesses, or the entities operating them, are larger than us and have significantly greater financial resources and name recognition, longer operating histories, and concepts with which consumers may be more familiar, and are better established in the markets where venues are located or are planned to be located.
-As a result, these competitors may be able to invest greater resources or implement more aggressive strategies to attract consumers, including with respect to pricing, and, accordingly, may succeed in attracting those who would otherwise come to Topgolf's venues, causing us to lose market share or sales, or forcing us to reduce our prices to meet the competition.
-Home-based entertainment options against which Topgolf's venues compete include internet and video gaming, as well as movies, television and other on-demand content from streaming services.
-Further, in some cases consumer demand has shifted towards home-based entertainment options and away from out-of-home entertainment, including Topgolf's products and services, including as a result of the impact of the COVID-19 pandemic, which may result in greater competition from home-based entertainment options in the future.
-The failure of our Topgolf venues to compete favorably against these other out-of-home and home-based entertainment options could have a material adverse effect on our business, results of operations and financial condition.
+As a result, these competitors may be able to invest greater resources or implement more aggressive strategies to attract consumers, including with respect to pricing, and, accordingly, may succeed in attracting those who would otherwise come to our venues, causing us to lose market share or sales, or forcing us to reduce our prices to meet the competition.
+Home-based entertainment options against which our venues compete include internet and video gaming, as well as movies, television and other on-demand content from streaming services.
+Further, in some cases consumer demand has shifted towards home-based entertainment options and away from out-of-home entertainment, including our venues, which may result in greater competition from home-based entertainment options in the future.
+The failure of our venues to compete favorably against these other out-of-home and home-based entertainment options could have a material adverse effect on our business, results of operations and financial condition.

 We also face intense competition across our other Topgolf business lines.
-In particular, the International and Toptracer business lines compete against other companies to attract and retain qualified franchisees and licensees.
-WGT and the content we produce through Topgolf Studios also competes for consumer attention and leisure time against the other home-based entertainment alternatives described above, particularly content focused on sports, including golf.
-From a commercial perspective, we also compete against other businesses seeking corporate sponsorships and other commercial partners, such as sports teams, entertainment events and television and digital media outlets, and competes against television and digital content providers seeking advertiser or sponsorship income.
+In particular, the International business line competes against other companies to attract and retain qualified franchisees.
+We also compete against other businesses seeking corporate sponsorships and other commercial partners, such as sports teams, entertainment events and television and digital media outlets, and compete against television and digital content providers seeking advertiser or sponsorship income.
 Our Topgolf growth strategy and prospects will be materially impaired if we are unable to compete successfully in these aspects of our business.